datacarpentry/sql-socialsci/episodes/05-creating-new-columns.md

 ## Using SQL syntax to conditionally create new values

-This format of the case statement allows you to check if various values **are equal** to the value in the field given after the `case` keyword.
+This format of the case statement allows you to check if various values **are equal** to the value in the field given after the `CASE` keyword.

 ~~~